Actinarium/Aligned/README.md

 ## How to use

-First, add a dependency in your `build.gradle`:
+First, add a dependency in your `build.gradle`, given that you have `jcenter()` in your repositories:

 ```
 compile 'com.actinarium.aligned:aligned:0.1'